m0ru/bak/04_solution.md

 components:

-* bi-directional binding was causing a lot of bugs (how many?) -> less angular
+* bi-directional binding was causing a lot of bugs (how many?) -> less Angular
 * migrate -> ng-redux instead of react
 * modularity -> slightly lessened by redux. reusable components shouldn't be connected to redux but gain input via properties. most components are clearly app-specific anyway.
 * separation of conerns -> all do that, redux does it with less concepts / clearer imo
-* redux reduces problems with asynchronity (the actions make app behavior predictable / understandable / replayable -- tbh, the same would go for events on the angular root)
+* redux reduces problems with asynchronity (the actions make app behavior predictable / understandable / replayable -- tbh, the same would go for events on the Angular root)
-* angular has problems with triggering events while a dispatch is in progress (we had problems with endless loops a few times)
+* Angular has problems with triggering events while a dispatch is in progress (we had problems with endless loops a few times)

 * Migration:
   * started off with ng-app